kanopi/kanponents/README.md

   * Install the module as you normally would.
-  * Verify installation by visiting /admin/structure/paragraphs_type and verifying your new Paragraph bundle is in the list.
+  * Verify installation by visiting /admin/structure/paragraphs_type and verifying your new Paragraph bundles are in the list.

 CONFIGURATION